Egheweka/Sentiment-Analysis-of-Fraudulent-Email-Detection-using-Hybrid-Approach-ML-and-NLP/README.md

 	Logistic Regression

 **Performance Metrics:**

-o	Models were evaluated based on precision, recall, F1-score, and accuracy.
+Models were evaluated based on precision, recall, F1-score, and accuracy.

 **Sampling Techniques:**

-o	Different sampling techniques were tested, with the SMOTEENN technique producing the best results.
+Different sampling techniques were tested, with the SMOTEENN technique producing the best results.

 **Results**